Translate Website | Traducir Sitio Web

 Addressing climate change at the programmatic, general plan level - provided it's done right - allows for the streamlined review of individual projects under CEQA.
 Where the lead agency adequately addresses emissions at the plan level, the agency may determine that projects consistent with the plan will not have significant greenhouse gas-related impacts.
 Shortening the CEQA process can save time and money for these projects.

 Documents related to this and other greenhouse gas-related provisions are available at the Resources Agency’s website.
-For additional information and specific examples of greenhouse gas emissions reduction strategies, see CEQA and General Plans - Additional Resources.
+For additional information and specific examples of greenhouse gas emissions reduction strategies, see below Additional Resources below.

 Because CEQA requires that environmental impacts must be considered in context, cities and counties should pay special attention to whether a project might cause additional impacts to communities that already are affected by, or particularly vulnerable to, environmental impacts like air and water pollution.
 For more information see Environmental Justice at the Local and Regional Level.